swedishclub/themes/README.md

-# tscTheme
+# A Swedish Club Theme
-A Swedish Club Theme
+Built to be consumed by Mantine Provider